A Contextual Ranking and Selection Method for Personalized Medicine: Preliminaries

-Assumption \ref{ass:1} assumes that the best design associated with each of the $m$ contexts is unique, because two designs with the same mean cannot be distinguished.
-The independence between simulation samples in Assumption \ref{ass:2} is a standard assumption in R\&S problems and makes the theoretical development tractable.
-Assumption \ref{ass:3} ensures that $\bar{Y}_{i} (\x)$ can take any value in $[y_{i^*(\x)}(\x),y_{\max}(\x)]$ and the probability $\PP(\bar{Y}_{i} (\x)<\bar{Y}_{i^*(\x)} (\x))>0$ for any $\x\in\Xcal$ and $i\neq i^*(\x)$.
-In addition, Assumption \ref{ass:3} makes sure that the rate functions
+Assumption \ref{ass:1} assumes that the best treatment under each of the $m$ contexts is unique, because two treatments with the same mean performance cannot be distinguished.
+The assumptions of independence and normality of samples in Assumptions \ref{ass:2} and \ref{ass:3} are standard in the simulation optimization literature \citep{law2000}.
+The independence between simulation samples can be achieved by using independent sequences of random numbers in different simulation runs.
+The normality assumption is typically satisfied in simulation because the output is obtained from an average performance or batch means.
+According to the Central Limit Theorem, it is approximately normal.